The Dependence of Global Society on Money

 Change Begins in the Heart

-The peaceful revolution of humanity begins where people stop treating money like God.
+The peaceful revolution of humanity begins the moment we stop treating money as a god.

-When we subordinate money to life again, economics transforms into care, work into expression, and possession into responsibility.
+When we subordinate money to life once more, economics transforms into stewardship, labor into expression, and possession into responsibility.

 Circularity instead of growth.